SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Other Staircases: There are also several others that I think you will enjoy.
 Click here to discover my 8 favorites.

-You can also get here on the 28.
+You can also get here on the 28 bus.
 This runs along Lombard Street in the Marina District, up to the Golden Gate Bridge, and south along 19th Avenue.
-Get off at the stop at 19th Avenue and Kirkham and head east toward 16th Avenue.
-You will find them on the right-hand side of the street.
+Get off at the stop at 19th Avenue and Judah and head east toward 16th Avenue.
+Then turn one block south to Kirkham and you will find them right in front of you.

 This area of town is full of fun things to do.
 Here are just a few of my top picks.